 The Gujarat government on Tuesday signed a Memorandum of Understanding (MoU) with e-commerce giant Amazon to help drive e-commerce exports from the state’s MSME units.

 The MoU was signed in the presence of Gujarat Chief Minister Vijay Rupani.
 The pact was signed by Micro Small and Medium Enterprises (MSME) Commissioner Ranjithkumar and Abhijit Kamran, global selling head, Amazon.

-The Gujarat government said that Amazon will initiate capacity building by conducting training, webinars, and onboarding workshops for the MSME clusters in Ahmedabad, Vadodara, Surat, Bharuch, and Rajkot, and other cities.
+The Gujarat government said that Amazon would initiate capacity building by conducting training, webinars, and onboarding workshops for the MSME clusters in Ahmedabad, Vadodara, Surat, Bharuch, Rajkot, and other cities.

 The Gujarat government believes that through this MoU, Prime Minister Narendra Modi’s clarion call of ‘Vocal for Local’ will be fulfilled, and ‘Make In India‘ and ‘Make In Gujarat’ products will reach international markets and consumers.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “Through this partnership with Amazon, we aim to empower lakhs of MSMEs in Gujarat to embrace e-commerce and boost exports from the state.
 Gujarat’s vibrant gems and jewellery, apparel and textiles and handicraft sectors will greatly benefit from this agreement,” Rupani said.